 Like many modern Christians, ancient Israel had trouble understanding the concept of fasting.
 Thankfully, the words of the Lord to Isaiah offer a clarity that is just as profound today as it was then.

-1 Cry aloud, spare not, lift up thy voice like a trumpet, and shew my people their transgression, and the house of Jacob their sins.
+Let’s take a look at Isaiah 58:1 Cry aloud, spare not, lift up thy voice like a trumpet, and shew my people their transgression, and the house of Jacob their sins.

-2 Yet they seek me daily, and delight to know my ways, as a nation that did righteousness, and forsook not the ordinance of their God: they ask of me the ordinances of justice; they take delight in approaching to God.
+The voice of the Lord commands the prophet to show Israel her transgression.
+Did you realize that improper fasting was a transgression?
+Kind of makes you want to know a little bit more about how to fast correctly, doesn’t it?2 Yet they seek me daily, and delight to know my ways, as a nation that did righteousness, and forsook not the ordinance of their God: they ask of me the ordinances of justice; they take delight in approaching to God.

 There are several interesting points in this verse.
 First the Lord explains that Israel delights to know the ways of God and to know of Him as if they were a righteous nation.
 In other words, her rabbis studied the law, her priests performed the ordinances, and from the outside everything looked like they were on the right path.
 They even kept the ordinance of fasting and took pleasure in approaching God or looking like God’s people.
 But we know from verse 1, that they have transgressed.
-Let’s see how:
+Let’s see how:3 Wherefore have we fasted, say they, and thou seest not? wherefore have we afflicted our soul, and thou takest no knowledge?
+Behold, in the day of your fast ye find pleasure, and exact all your labours.

 The Israelites saw fasting as a means to get God’s attention and they see fasting as a means of afflicting their souls for righteousness sake.
 Is any of this sounding uncomfortably familiar?
-Then they want to know why God is “seeing” these acts of tummy-rumbling sacrifice and rewarding them with the fulfillment of their petitions.
+Then they want to know why God is “seeing” these acts of tummy-rumbling sacrifice and rewarding them with the fulfillment of their petitions.4 Behold, ye fast for strife and debate, and to smite with the fist of wickedness: ye shall not fast as ye do this day, to make your voice to be heard on high.

 Beginning in verse 3, the Lord explains the flaws in their fasts.
 First, they pleasure in their fast, or in other words, they fast for their own righteousness sake.
 Second, they exact all their labors.
 In this sense, exacting means that they inflict travail on others or exact all that they believe is their just due from others.
 They are unmerciful lords and unjust stewards.
 The condemnation continues in verse 4, where the Lord explains that they fast for strife and debate and to smite the fist with wickedness.
 These are acts to be seen of men, ordinances to be explored and dissected in theological debate.
 They are not true fasts.
 Finally, the Lord says that fasting is not for the purpose of making your voice heard on high.
-We do not fast so God will give us what we want!
+We do not fast so God will give us what we want!5 Is it such a fast that I have chosen? a day for a man to afflict his soul? is it to bow down his head as a bulrush, and to spread sackcloth and ashes under him? wilt thou call this a fast, and an acceptable day to the Lord?

 These kinds of fasts are not what the Lord desires.
 He never intended our fasts to be hunger strikes or acts of public suffering and contrition.
 His questions here are haunting.
-How dare we call this a fast.
+How dare we call this a fast.6 Is not this the fast that I have chosen? to loose the bands of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that ye break every yoke?

 And now that we have been humbled by His condemnation of our flawed ritualization of the ordinance of fasting, He tenderly explains the law.
 His fast, He says tenderly, is to loose the bands of wickedness, to undo heavy burdens, to free the oppressed, and to break every yoke.